 It’s not only a crucial part, but also it is legally necessary when it comes to practicing medicine.
 However, making sure you do it well has many benefits beyond the legal system.

 Medical documentation can be used to affect the quality of the care you give to patients and even influence the funding of hospitals.
-Every document of service within a hospital gets coded and billed into a cost for the hospital.
+The hospital uses service documents to code and bill the costs.
 These costs set budgets and funding.

 It also is a form of communication between all those involved in treating patients.
 When transferring practice or doctors, if the doctor before took good notes on the care you received, it will make it easier on anyone else who will treat you in the future.